blackappsolutions/core-content-jobs/README.md

 Before doing so, make a fork to be able to apply your customizations.

 This way, you will be able to merge new commits made in this repo back to your fork.

-and add this to your existing CoreMedia Blueprint-Workspace.

 ### HowTo